sigsum/sigsum/hugo/content/contact.md

 [OFTC.net]: https://oftc.net/
 [#sigsum:matrix.org]: https://app.element.io/#/room/#sigsum:matrix.org

-Subscribe to the [sigsum-general mailing list][] by sending an email with 'subscribe' in the subject to
+Subscribe to the [sigsum-general mailing list][] by sending an email with the subject 'subscribe' to

-    sigsum-general-join@lists.sigsum.org
+    sigsum-general-join (at) lists.sigsum.org

 or use the form at [the list info page][].
 After being subscribed, you can provide feedback, report issues, and submit patches by sending an email to

-    sigsum-general@lists.sigsum.org
+    sigsum-general (at) lists.sigsum.org

 [sigsum-general mailing list]: https://lists.sigsum.org/mailman3/hyperkitty/list/sigsum-general@lists.sigsum.org/
 [the list info page]: https://lists.sigsum.org/mailman3/postorius/lists/sigsum-general.lists.sigsum.org/